df15h-moddable/df15h-creation-engine/docs/architecture.md

 - `Eli_RV DC Home.esp` (Elianora's "Outfield Retreat" player home mod)

 Modding in this layer could be characterized as "in bounds" -- that is to say, as intended by Bethesda and wholly accomdated by the architecture of the platform.
-The key modding tool in this layer is Bethesda's Creation Kit, but there are also many other community-made tools based around the same principles (plugins, forms, assets)
+The key modding tool in this layer is Bethesda's Creation Kit, but there are many other community-made tools based around the same principles (plugins, forms, assets)
 -- chief of which is xEdit.

+## Platform

+Modding in this layer could be characterized as "out of bounds".
+Not that Bethesda discourages it, but it is not accomodated by the architecture of the platform.
+Rather it was achieved (with much skill and effort) by reverse engineering Bethesda's compiled executables.